 Salvation and Security

 We believe the Bible teaches we must be born again.
 The new birth brings forgiveness and regeneration to a new life with freedom from the practice of willful sin.
 It also brings adoption as a child of God and the life of holiness is begun.
 As we walk in the Spirit, we have security in Christ.
-This security of the believer is conditioned upon a maintained obedient faith.
+This security of the believer is conditioned upon faith.2

 We believe the Bible teaches that at the new birth all believers are adopted into the family of God, which is the body of Christ or the Church.
 The Church is not a particular denomination, but the entire body of believers in Jesus Christ.
 It exists wherever faithful believers congregate, the Word of God is proclaimed, and the sacraments are administered.
 The Church exists to glorify God through worship, evangelism, discipleship, service, fellowship, social responsibility, and through expanding the Kingdom of Christ throughout the world.
 The Bible teaches that we should observe the sacraments of baptism and communion, as outward and visible signs of God’s inward grace.

 Matt 5:13-16; 6:10; 28:19; John 4:23; 17:21; Acts 2:42, 47; Rom 14:19; 1 Cor 3:10-11; 11:2, 24-26; Eph 3:4- 6; 4:4, 16; Heb 10:24-25